 Practicing for over 10 years, Duncan has provided clients with assessment and rehabilitation plans that meet their unique needs based on his in depth technical understanding of various types of building envelope construction.
 He is an advisory member to the University of Toronto and Seneca College for Building Science Education.
 Duncan is an Associate at RJC Engineers and supports the firm nationwide as the Sustainable Design Specialist for building restoration in Ontario.

 Attendance to this seminar is non-paying for TSA members and fee-paying for non-members.
+OAA Continuing Education: Attendees to this lecture will receive a certificate for 1 structured learning hour.
 Registration is required through this link.

 Seminar presented byBack to home page